-Housing Element Program Contributing Factor(s) Priority economical, adopt such incentives. on property owners/managers (see also Section 1.3.7.3) Program H-2.2.2.
+Housing Element Program Contributing Factor(s) Priority economical, adopt such incentives. on property owners/managers - (see also Section 1.3.7.3) Program H-2.2.2.
 Adopt an ordinance waiving or reducing Access to opportunities for Medium City building permit fees for improvements to the home of a persons with disabilities due to person at least 60 years of age with a qualifying disability underimproved housing stock that are made to accommodate that disability, as provided potentially resultant of financial for by California Health and Safety Code Section 17951.7. or physical challenges Consider including provisions allowing for similar building permit fee waivers or reductions for improvements to the home of a person with a qualifying disability that are made to accommodate that disability, regardless of age.
 Prepare and maintain a flyer with related information.
 Program H-2.2.3.
 Provide opportunities for reimbursements, Access to opportunities for Medium grants, or other forms of financial assistance to support persons with special needs due home improvements that increase accessibility or to underimproved housing stock functionality for persons with special needs. potentially resultant of financial or physical challenges Program H-2.3.1.
-Formalize a proactive code enforcement Age of housing stock; intent to Medium program that focuses on housing-related rehabilitation help promote the existing good needs, results in repairs, and seeks to mitigate potential condition and upkeep of housing cost, displacement, and relocation impacts on residents. stock Program H-3.1.1.
+Formalize a proactive code enforcement Age of housing stock; intent to Medium program that focuses on housing-related rehabilitation help promote the existing good needs, results in repairs, and seeks to mitigate potential condition and upkeep of housing cost, displacement, and relocation impacts on residents. stock N A o elicens Program H-3.1.1.
 Improve pedestrian accessibility on Useful life of improvements; Medium sidewalks, curb ramps, crosswalks, and other public property evolving needs based on the connecting housing with transit stops, public buildings, and nature of connecting uses and businesses. pedestrian behavior.
-Program H-3.1.2.
-Pursue partnerships and seek funding to Existing age and income Medium provide Laguna Woods-based housing mobility counseling restrictions; changing financial services.
-If feasible and economical, implement such circumstances due to age, services. employment status, and Bus success II 2 1 2 Adout on a valina was used in a unadusina economic pressures.
-11: Program H-3.1.3.
-Adopt an ordinance waiving or reducing Need for affordable housing High City building permit fees, or providing other incentives, for housing projects that prepare and implement an affirmative options based on housing needs allocation and housing needs marketing plan designed to attract renters or buyers of assessment; existing age and diverse demographics, including persons of any race, color, income restrictions. religion, sex, handicap, familial status, or national origin. income restrictions.
+Medium Program H-3.1.2.
+Pursue partnerships and seek funding to Existing age and income Medium provide Laguna Woods-based housing mobility counseling services.
+If feasible and economical, implement such restrictions; changing financial circumstances due to age, services. employment status, and Services. economic pressures.
+Program H-3.1.3.
+Adopt an ordinance waiving or reducing Need for affordable housing High City building permit fees, or providing other incentives, for options based on housing needs 111611 housing projects that prepare and implement an affirmative allocation and housing needs marketing plan designed to attract renters or buyers of assessment; existing age and diverse demographics, including persons of any race, color, income restrictions. religion, sex, handicap, familial status, or national origin.
 Program H-3.2.1.
-Prepare and maintain a webpage with Displacement risk for existing Medium information on housing mediation, foreclosure assistance, lower-income residents due to Triculatii and multilingual tenant legal counseling services.
-Train City economic pressures/motivators staff to make referrals using the webpage. on property owners/managers 3 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 (see also Section 1.3.7.3); changing financial circumstances due to age, employment status, and economic pressures.
+Prepare and maintain a webpage with Displacement risk for existing Medium information on housing mediation, foreclosure assistance, lower-income residents due to and multilingual tenant legal counseling services.
+Train City economic pressures/motivators staff to make referrals using the webpage. on property owners/managers (see also Section 1.3.7.3); changing financial circumstances due to age, employment status, and economic pressures.
 Program H-3.2.2.
 Pursue partnerships and seek funding to Displacement risk for existing Medium provide Laguna Woods-based housing mediation, lower-income residents due to foreclosure assistance, and multilingual tenant legal economic pressures/motivators counseling services.
 If feasible and economical, implement on property owners/managers such services. (see also Section 1.3.7.3); changing financial circumstances due to age, employment status, and economic pressures.